Due diligence typically occurs during the sale of a business, once the price and basic terms of the deal have been agreed upon.

-Due diligence occurs during the sale of the business when the price and basic terms of the deal have been agreed upon.
-Its specific purpose is to allow the buyer to verify the representations of the seller and continue with the purchase of the business or if they feel the details are not accurate, discontinue any further interest.
+Its specific purpose is to allow the buyer to verify the Seller’s representations and continue with the purchase of the business, or if they feel the details are not accurate, to discontinue any further interest.

-- Market.
-Is the market expected to continue growing at its current rate or is it maturing?
+- Market: Is the market expected to continue growing at its current rate, or is it maturing?

-- Technology.
-Will technological advancements affect the market activity and if so, how?
+- Technology: Will technological advancements affect the market activity, and if so, how?
 Is the business using technology worse, the same, or better than its competitors?

-- Pricing.
-Is it high volume low margin or vice-versa?
+- Pricing: Is it high volume, low margin, or vice versa?
 Is the price used as a differentiator against competitors or new market entrants?
 Does their pricing policy fit with the future direction of the business and where the buyer wants to go?
-Is the industry changing and will, therefore, affect future pricing, and is this positive, neutral or negative?
+Is the industry changing and will, therefore, affect future pricing, and is this positive, neutral, or negative?

 Further Reading: